pcanas/Snake-Game---Poopy-Version/README.md

 More difficult version of the classic Snake game.

+Instructions to play:
+  1- Clone the project
+  2- Run index.html in your browser

 Known bugs:
   - If player presses keys very fast, you can go back in the same direction you came, thus losing the game.